hashicorp-services/tfm/README.md

 ![TFM](images/TFM-black.png)

-HashiCorp IS has identified a need to develop a purpose built tool to assist our engagements and customers during a TFE to TFC migration.
+HashiCorp Implementation Services (IS) has identified a need to develop a purpose built tool to assist our engagements and customers during a TFE to TFC migration.

+> **Warning**
+> This CLI is in pre-alpha release and currently does not have official support!
+> TFM is currently being developed and tested internally and is not for external customer use cases yet.

 ## Overview